adobe/spectrum-web-components/packages/coachmark/coach-indicator.md

 ## Description

-`<sp-coach-indicator>` show the connection between an object and its explanation in a touring mode — for example, the source of coach mark in an onboarding tour.
+`<sp-coach-indicator>` show the connection between an object and its explanation in a touring mode — for example, the source of <sp-coachmark> in an onboarding tour.

 ### Usage